 The POND Network Knowledge Translation & Exchange System (KTE)

 Knowledge translation (KT) is about raising knowledge users’ awareness of research findings and helping them to make use of them.
 Knowledge producers have traditionally been scientists who do research to satisfy their own curiosity and then publish their findings in specialist journals.
 Knowledge users were usually other academics or clinicians who read the journals.
-They could see what other people in their own field were doing, use the findings to inform their own research, or use it change their own practices.
+They could see what other people in their own field were doing, use the findings to inform their own research or use it change their own practices.
 Knowledge Translation & Exchange (KTE) changes that by adding other dimensions.
 More and more, persons with neurodevelopmental disorders (NDs), their families, and other community members are asking for research that addresses their real-world problems and researchers are responding to those demands.
-There is also another component of KTE: moving research into practice by involving industry partners whose skills and technologies can find new targets for therapies and develop therapies that address them.
+There is also another component of KTE: moving research into practise by involving industry partners whose skills and technologies can find new targets for therapies and develop therapies that address them.

 One of the POND Network’s primary goals is to significantly increase Ontario’s ability to address neurodevelopmental disorders by increasing awareness and knowledge about these conditions.
 We are now engaged in training the next generation of researchers and clinicians.
 We also are doing this by providing up-to-date information about NDs through the POND website, newsletters provided to relevant stakeholders, and presentations at scientific and community meetings.